← All posts

 Specific facts.
 Concrete numbers.
 A real opinion.
 The mention of something that happened this week.
 Single-sentence paragraphs.
 Imperfect grammar.
 A genuine question that names a real person or company.

-AI tools can produce all of these — the constraint isn't the tool, it's the prompt and the editing.
-A post generated from a real news source, written in a specific voice, with the generic AI phrases stripped, is functionally indistinguishable from one written by hand.
+AI tools can produce all of these.
+The constraint isn't the tool.
+It's the prompt and the editing.
+A post generated from a real news source, written in a specific voice, with the generic AI phrases stripped, reads no different from a post written by hand.

 What we built around this

-SocAIlpost ships with a refuse-list of phrases the writer is not allowed to produce, no matter what.
+Socailpost ships with a refuse-list of phrases the writer is not allowed to produce, no matter what.
 You can edit the list in settings, add your own, or remove ours.
-It's the difference between a post that gets read and one that gets scrolled past.
+That choice is the difference between a post that gets read and one that gets scrolled past.

 Want a daily LinkedIn post written in your voice?

-SocAIlpost reads today's industry news and writes a post for you.
-Free for 7 days.
+Socailpost reads today's industry news and writes a post for you.
+30-day free trial.